 Sexual consent is free and voluntary agreement to engage in the specific sexual activity.
 A person can agree to one form of sexual activity, but not another.
 It is an ongoing process.

 Consent does not exist when:

-- The person is under 18 years of age
+- The person is under the lawful age of consent

 - There is force, a threat of force, or threat of humiliation